Amazonka 1.0 Released

 I’d like to thank everybody who contributed to the release.
 If you have feedback or encounter any problems, please open a GitHub issue, reach out via the maintainer email located in the cabal files, or join the freshly minted Gitter chat.

-A whirlwind summary of some of the changes you can find in 1.0
+A whirlwind summary of some of the changes you can find in 1.0 follows, in

 no particular order.